 Inversion Recovery sequences

-This imaging techniques use additional 180º pulses to null signal from blood and other tissues, and, therefore, improving contrast.
+These imaging techniques use additional 180º pulses to null signal from blood and other tissues, and, therefore, improve contrast.

 The most used sequence is STIR.